adityakuppa26/Java-In-a-Nutshell/Exception Handling/README.md

 * All exception types are subclasses of class Throwable.
 * Throwable class has two major subclasses : Exception and Error.
 * Exception class deals with the exceptional conditions that user program is expected to catch.
-* Error class deals with the exceptions that cant be caught by user program, these are usually only handled by the JVM.
+* Error class deals with the exceptions that cant be caught by user program, these are usually handled by the JVM.